You Can Do Anything

 You Can Do Anything is the third studio album by English rock band the Zutons.
-It was produced by Sunset Sound Studios in Los Angeles with producer George Drakoulias (the Black Crowes/Primal Scream/Tom Petty) and was released on Monday 2 June 2008 in the United Kingdom.
+It was recorded at Sunset Sound Recorders in Los Angeles with producer George Drakoulias (the Black Crowes/Primal Scream/Tom Petty) and was released on Monday 2 June 2008 in the United Kingdom.
 You Can Do Anything was released after the departure of original lead guitarist Boyan Chowdhury, and is the first album to feature the band's new lead guitarist Paul Molloy.
+The album was also the band's last of their original timeline before quietly disbanding the following year, followed by a one-off reunion in 2016, before permanently reuniting in 2018 and releasing the comeback album in The Big Decider 2024.

 Background

 The Zutons released their second studio album Tired of Hanging Around through Deltasonic in April 2006. musicOMH contributor John Murphy said that nearly "overnight, The Zutons shifted from quirky cult indie group to 'the band who wrote Valerie heightening the expectations for their next album.

 Composition and lyrics

 AllMusic reviewer Stewart Mason said tracks such as "Family of Leeches" and "Bumbag" would "cement McCabe's reputation as a sly, cutting lyricist".
 The Guardian critic Ian Gittins wrote that Drakoulis' work on the album gave it a "layer of gritty blues" to the band's "skew-whiff psychedelia".
 He also mentioned that the Los Angeles sound shows through in Drakoulis' production.
 McCabe's voice was compared to that of Primal Scream frontman Bobby Gillespie, Mott the Hoople singer Ian Hunter and David Essex.
 Gittins found McCabe's "lewd, kitchen-sink lyrics [to] paint an increasingly delinquent picture of modern Britain".

 "Harder and Harder" was compared to Supergrass and the mid-1990s work of Primal Scream when they were emulating the Rolling Stones.
 "Dirty Rat" is a ballad that The Independent music critic Andy Gill said was an "adulterer's mea culpa set to the first cousin of a Kaiser Chiefs melody".
 "What's Your Problem" was reminiscent of the sound of Reef.
 McCane and Harding duet on "You Could Make the Four Walls Cry", which recalled "Shine" (2007) by Take That.
 Murphy wrote that "Family of Leeches" has McCabe "secretly lusting after the mother of a family who seem to bear a resemblance to that of the Gallaghers" in Shameless.
 The country-esque "Don't Get Caught" recalled the Beach Boys during their Holland (1973) period.
 "Always Right Behind You" is a boogie-pop track that evoked "Reelin' In the Years" (1972) by Steely Dan.
 Murphy said "Freak" describes the "story of a gigolo telling tales of 'getting lovin' through money' and spilling the beans on his clients".
 The saxophone part in "Give Me a Reason" was done in the vein of Andy Mackay; it concludes with a funk rock coda section.
 The album's closing track, "Little Red Door", merged the sound of the Verve and Neil Young; Murphy said it had "Drakoulis' influence" all over it with its "slide guitar, mournful vocals and handclaps".